nirbhay-pundir/ParkingSchedular/README.md

 To run this application, you need:

-- Java 8 or higher
+- Java 12 or higher
 - MySQL database server
 - MySQL JDBC driver

 ## How to Run

-Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-Create a new MySQL database using the parking_lot.sql script provided in the sql folder.
+2. Create a new MySQL database using the script.sql script provided in the sql folder.
-Open the project in your preferred Java IDE.
+3. Open the project in your preferred Java IDE.
-Set the database connection properties in the DBConnection.java file.
+4. Set the database connection properties in the server.java file.
-Run the Main.java file to start the application.
+5. Run the ParkingSchedular.java file to start the application.

-Screenshots
+## Screenshots

 Login Screen
 Vehicle Parking Screen
 Parking Receipt